Consensys/doc.orion/docs/Configuring-Orion/Using-PostgreSQL.md

 In your database:

 1. Create the `store` table by using the provided DDL script, as shown in the following example.
-Substute your own values for `HOST-NAME`, `USER-NAME`, and `DATABASE-NAME`.
+Substitute your own values for `HOST-NAME`, `USER-NAME`, and `DATABASE-NAME`.

     `psql -h <HOST-NAME> -U <USER-NAME> -d <DATABASE-NAME> -f ~<INSTALLATION_DIRECTORY>/orion/database/postgres_ddl.sql`